About Dear Mixed Girl

 What Has Made Dear Mixed Girl® What It Is Today?

-🪧 You can read some of these transformational letters—and the response from the Vice President—on the Dear Mixed Girl® Letters page.
+You can read some of the original letters—and see the Vice President’s response—on the Dear Mixed Girl® Letters page.